Superhuman Mail MCP Server

 Not at this time.
 When this becomes available, we'll update this article.

-How do I remove the MCP Server from Claude Code?
+How do I remove the MCP Server?

 If you used a different name when installing, replace superhuman-mail with that name.